scala/scala-lang/blog/_posts/2017-12-04-multilingual-chatrooms.md

 - [scala/pl](https://gitter.im/scala/pl) — Polski

-So far, only this handful of channels exists, and we encourage any speakers of these languages to join one of these groups.
-But should demand exist for other language groups with a significant number of speakers, we would be happy to facilitate these by creating new channels as necessary.
+So far, only this handful of channels exists, and we encourage any speakers of these languages to join one of these groups, but after just a few hours online, some of these channels are attracting lots of activity.
+Should demand exist for other language groups with a significant number of speakers, we would be happy to facilitate these by creating new channels as necessary.
 Please get in touch with me, [Jon Pretty](https://twitter.com/propensive/), if you would like to suggest a new channel.